appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/offline-installation.md

 This command will download container images, and load them to the selected container engine at installing required tools section.

 :::info
-If you configured a registry url for container engine in global.yaml, downloaded images will be retagged with your custom registry url.
+If you configured a registry url for container engine in global.yaml, downloaded images will be re-tagged with your custom registry url.
 So the offline installation step is compatible with your custom registries.
 :::